Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

-We note further that whenever DM (WIMP) is produced at collider, they will produce all of the three variables MET ($\slashed{E}_T$), ME ($\slashed{E}$) and MM ($\slashed{M}$); however, $\slashed{E}$ and $\slashed{M}$ are measurable only in $e^+e^-$ machines (where CM energy and initial four momentum of the particles are known).
-In contrast, hadron colliders can only measure $\slashed{E_T}$, absent the knowledge of subprocess CM energy ($\sqrt{\hat{s}}$) of the collision.
-Note here that scalar sum of transverse momentum, sometimes referred as Effective mass ($H_T$) can also be considered in hadron colliders, but the predictions are similar to that of $\slashed{E_T}$.
-Before entering into the merits of $\slashed{E}$ over $\slashed{E_T}$ we remind that either $\slashed{E}$ or $\slashed{E_T}$ can tell us something meaningful in association with some visible particles, against which the DM particle(s) recoil and can be classified into two major signal categories:
+$\slashed{E}$ and $\slashed{M}$ are measurable in $e^+e^-$ (or $\mu^+\mu^-$) machines while hadron colliders can only measure $\slashed{E_T}$.
+The scalar sum of transverse momentum, sometimes referred as {\it Effective mass} ($H_T$) is another variable of interest for hadron colliders. $\slashed{E}$ or $\slashed{E_T}$ are reconstructible from the energies and momenta of visible particles, against which the DM particle(s) recoil.
+The resulting signals can be